Tuberculosis Care & Prevention in Lowell

 The TB team meets monthly, and communicates continually with the MDPH TB surveillance personnel regarding Active TB cases and their contacts.
 The team communicates directly with local hospitals and the regional tuberculosis clinic to plan the appropriate return of the individuals to the community, and the follow up care necessary to complete treatment and prevent spread of this disease.

 Lowell's public health nurses are available to conduct outreach programs to educate both the public and private sectors about TB.
-If your organization is interested in a presentation, contact the Health Department at 978-674-4307.
+If your organization is interested in a presentation, please contact us.